To activate panels in rotation to the right, press Ctrl+Shift+. (period) (Windows), or Control+Shift+. (period) (Mac OS).

 Select any tool to activate it for use in a Timeline panel by clicking it or pressing its keyboard shortcut.
 Let the cursor hover over a tool to see its name and keyboard shortcut.

 The standard tool for selecting clips, menu items, and other objects in the user interface.
-It’s generally a good practice to select the Selection Tool as soon as you are done using any of the other, more specialized, tools.
+It’s generally a good practice to select the Selection Tool when you are done using any of the other, more specialized, tools.
 For more information about using the Selection Tool, see Select one or more clips.

 Track Selection Tool